LorennMarque/Short-Format-Video-Creator/README.md

-# Short-Format-Video-Creator-Tiktok-Reels-YT-Short-and-stuff
+# Short-Format-Video-Creator
-Python code to (hopefully) automate video creation
+Python code to (hopefully) automate short form video creation.
+Tiktok / Reels / Youtube short.

 There is a certain type of short video form that is repited in educational / self-help / inspirational content.
 Its about the type of video with 2sec intro and then blasting among different tips/advice/methods to finally add an outro screen with a CTA.